Missouri's 2019 bowl ban upheld on appeal

-An NCAA appeals committee has upheld Missouri's bowl ban for this season, the school announced on Tuesday.
+An NCAA appeals committee has upheld Missouri's bowl ban for this season, the school announced Tuesday.

-"We are deeply disappointed and appalled by the NCAA Infractions Appeals Committee's decision to shirk its responsibilities and simply uphold sanctions that are not consistent with precedent or even common sense," Missouri chancellor Alexander Cartwright and AD Jim Sterk said as part of a joint statement.
+"We are deeply disappointed and appalled by the NCAA Infractions Appeals Committee's decision to shirk its responsibilities and simply uphold sanctions that are not consistent with precedent or even common sense," Missouri chancellor Alexander Cartwright and athletic director Jim Sterk said as part of a joint statement.

 In January, the NCAA banned Missouri's football, baseball and softball teams from the postseason for a year and placed the entire athletic department on probation.
 The programs also lost scholarships and faced other recruiting restrictions.